The importance of measured building surveys in heritage and listed properties.

 Structure from motion (SfM) photogrammetry is the use of 2D images to estimate three-dimensional structures.
 For many historic and listed buildings, the surrounding area is also protected, meaning that installation of traditional surveying equipment like a total station may not be permitted.
 In instances where accessibility is limited, use of SfM for qualitative considerations taken from a distance is a preferable method.

 - Airborne Lidar

 Building Information Modelling (BIM) is a collaborative process involving the skillsets of many professionals.
-It can be used to assess design options, offer quantity and cost estimates, provide 4D construction simulations, aid in project, facilities and asset management, and much more.
-A measured building survey on a historic or heritage building can offer datasets to be used as part of the BIM process.
+It can be used to assess design options, offer quantity and cost estimates, provides 4D construction simulations, aid in project, facilities and asset management, and much more.
+A measured building survey on a historic or heritage building can offer datasets to be used as part of the BIM Survey process.

-Similarly, data collected during a measured building survey can be used to create Computer Aided Design (CAD) models, used for establishing a visual simulation of a building.
+Similarly, data collected during a measured building survey can be used to create Computer-Aided Design (CAD) models, used for establishing a visual simulation of a building.

 At Landform Surveys, we approach heritage, historic, and listed building projects with understanding and expertise.
 Every building is unique, and so is our method.
 We can tailor each survey to your requirements, whether you’re looking for a basic floor plan, or a full-scale CAD model complete with radiators, fixtures, and fittings.
 Get in touch today.